 The project is being managed by MPG and CIDOB, with partners throughout the world.
 It is a collaboration between CIDOB, MPG and the national partners with co-funding from the European Commission and the Centre for Global Development.

 CIDOB (Barcelona Centre for International Affairs) is a think tank that focuses on international relations; in this project it aims to setup and stimulate debates among stakeholders across four continents.

 CIDOB has worked together with MPG in different aspects of the research process.
-It has been involved in the analysis of the outcomes and in the high-quality evaluations of integration policy effects.
-At the same time, it has reviewed the content for the country profiles and has been in charge of the editing.
+At the same time, it has reviewed the content for the country profiles and policy strands and has been in charge of the editing.